Award-Winning Law Firm Dedicated To Getting The Injured The Money They Deserve

 - Have you been injured in the Savannah area by another person’s negligence?
 Spaulding Injury Law represents the injured victims of negligence throughout the state of Georgia and is ready to fight for you.

-- We always work towards the maximum compensation and have earned over $100 million in settlements for our clients.
+- We always work towards the maximum compensation and have earned millions in verdicts & settlements for our clients.

 - Reputable attorney Theodore Spaulding is recognized in the legal community as one of the top trial attorneys in Savannah.
 Our peers also acknowledge our practice as one of the best law firms in the state.